Al-Sulami: Death

-Towards the end of his lifetime, Al-Sulami founded a spiritual khanqa for Iʿtikāf.
+Towards the end of his lifetime, al-Sulami founded a spiritual khanqa for Iʿtikāf.
 His intention was to build a solitude for pious worshippers and spiritual seekers of Nishapur, which was then visited by the famous Imam al-Khatib.
-When Al-Sulami passed away, he was buried in the same spiritual house he founded.
+When Al-Sulami died, he was buried in the same spiritual house he founded.

 Legacy

-To this date, Al-Sulami works remain one of the most important authorities in early history of Sufi literature and many of his books have been preserved over the centuries.
+To this date, al-Sulami works remain one of the most important authorities in early history of Sufi literature and many of his books have been preserved over the centuries.
 It has been both copied and produced since the middle of the last century.
-Preserved more than any other Sufi source, Sulami writings on the explanation of the mystical meanings behind the letters shows a method in which Sufis of the second/eight to the fourth/tenth centuries have interpreted the meaning of the Arabic letters and alphabetic groupings.
+Preserved more than any other Sufi source, al-Sulami writings on the explanation of the mystical meanings behind the letters shows a method in which Sufis of the second/eight to the fourth/tenth centuries have interpreted the meaning of the Arabic letters and alphabetic groupings.

 Reception

 Al-Hakim said: "He was abundant in his auditions and narrations of Hadiths and meticulous in narration."

 Abu Nu'aym said: He achieved complete Mastery of the Ways of the Awliya (Tassawuf), so much as to summarize it according to the explanation of the ancient (oldest Friends of God).

 Al-Khatib said: "Al-Sulami was a proficient authority in Hadith."

 Al-Dhahabi said: The Imam, the hafiz, the Muhaddith, the Sheikh of Khorasan, and the great Sufi."